kwaters3/Social-App-NoSQL/README.md

 ## Usage

-#### How to use the application:
+#### Utilizing this API enables users to establish a new user profile using a valid username and email.
+Additionally, users can connect with other individuals, share their own "thoughts," respond with "reactions" to thoughts, update and delete both thoughts and reactions, and remove connections with friends.

 - First, make sure to install the given application following the previous steps and video walkthrough.

--  Next, confirm if the tables were created and the database was seeded on MySQL Workbench.
-    - Navigate to MySQL Workbench app, click Schemas and the database name `Ecommerce` for the application.
-    - Click the tables, and the following models and requirements will be displayed when the commands are run:

-        - `SELECT * FROM ecommerce.category`
-        - `SELECT * FROM ecommerce.product`
-        - `SELECT * FROM ecommerce.product_tag`
-        - `SELECT * FROM ecommerce.tag`
+-  Next, this app uses MongoDB and a NoSQL database, that allows the website to handle large amounts of data.
+    - Navigate to NoSQL app like MongoDB Compass, make sure you are connected to the the URI: `mongodb://localhost:27017`
+    - The `social-network-app` will be available to view and edit

 - Then, using `Insomnia` or `Postman`, test the application's CRUD commands:
-    -  Using the API GET routes for categories, products, or tags, the data for each of these routes will be displayed.
+    -  Using the API GET routes for Users, Friends, or Thoughts, the data for each of these routes will be displayed.
-    - When the user clicks the `GET` request for `ALL` categories, products, or tags, then they are presented with all the data according to each route.
+    - When the user clicks the `GET` request for `ALL` Users or Thoughts, then they are presented with all the data according to each route.
-    - When the user clicks the `GET` request for a `SINGLE` category, product, or tag ID, then they are presented with data for the appropriate ID of each route folder.
+    - When the user clicks the `GET` request for a `SINGLE` User or Thought id, then they are presented with data for the appropriate ID of each route folder.
-    - When the user tests the `POST`, `PUT`, or `DELETE` API routes for categories, products, or tags, then they are able to `create`, `update`, or `delete` data within each route folder.
+    - When the user tests the `POST`, `PUT`, or `DELETE` API routes for Users, Friends, or Thoughts, then they are able to `create`, `update`, or `delete` data using the corresponding `:_id` within each route folder.

 ## Dependencies